pvandervelde/zinger/engineering.md

       * A herringbone or helical gear would be most efficient but those are expensive
   * Use belts for the drive system and gears for the steering
   * Should really have a cover over the bottom so that we don't get dirt in the drive system
+* Sensors
+  * Wheel rotation speeds
+    * Belt slippage
+  * Wheel vertical and sideways accelerations
+  * Optical slip-rings and wireless power could be used to get power to the wheel system and data back from sensors around the wheel

 #### Steering system